 - Engagement: is a two-way process, involving inclusive interaction and listening, with the goal of generating mutual benefit and agreement on a project.
 Engagement allows stakeholders to initiate input and provide input that may change the design or the scope of the project. - Outreach: is a way to connect, inform, and get feedback from stakeholders.
-Outreach does not always allow for changes to the design or scope of a project; it is akin to an in-depth and well-informed marketing campaign to a targeted audience. - Public stakeholders can include, but are not limited to, residents, targeted end-users, community leaders, elected officials, community-based organizations, advocacy organizations, local businesses, and members of vulnerable or underserved populations (e.g., older adults, youth, persons with disabilities, members of disadvantaged communities). - Governmental stakeholders can include other departments, agencies, jurisdictions, etc. impacted by the proposed project that are NOT the applicant (these can include, but are not limited to transportation agencies, local health departments, schools/school districts, emergency services, metropolitan planning organizations, law enforcement, etc.) - In-person or virtual meetings and/or events and how many were held to engage stakeholders is key to Public Participation.
-These can include, but are not limited to: - The type of meetings or events: open houses, community charrettes, city council meetings, planning commission meetings, tables or booths at farmer's markets or other community events, door-to-door solicitation, walk or bike audits, etc. - O How the meetings or events were noticed: local newspapers, agency websites, radio announcements, social media posts on Facebook, Twitter, Instagram, etc., school parent group meetings, places of worship, local publications in other languages, flyers, etc. - How the meetings or events were documented: Meeting sign-in sheets, meeting notes, virtual participant lists, virtual chat logs, letters of support, photos, etc. - Where the meetings or events took place: Virtual meeting platforms, schools, community centers, city hall, parks or other outdoor locations to accommodate safe in-person gathering and social distancing, etc. - The accessibility of the meetings or events: accessible by public transportation, translation services provided, child care provided, time of day the meetings or events were held that best meet the needs of the community, virtual accessibility features such as captioning and interpretation, food provided, etc. - The stakeholders' involvement in the decision-making body: technical advisory committee, citizens' advisory committee, etc. - Other methods used to engage and obtain input from the community during the COVID-19 pandemic, such as crowdsourcing maps and surveys.
+Outreach does not always allow for changes to the design or scope of a project; it is akin to an in-depth and well-informed marketing campaign to a targeted audience. - Public stakeholders can include, but are not limited to, residents, targeted end-users, community leaders, elected officials, community-based organizations, advocacy organizations, local businesses, and members of vulnerable or underserved populations (e.g., older adults, youth, persons with disabilities, members of disadvantaged communities). - Governmental stakeholders can include other departments, agencies, jurisdictions, etc. impacted by the proposed project that are NOT the applicant (these can include, but are not limited to transportation agencies, local health departments, schools/school districts, emergency services, metropolitan planning organizations, law enforcement, etc.) - In-person, virtual, and hybrid meetings and/or events and how many were held to engage stakeholders is key to Public Participation.
+These can include, but are not limited to: - The type of meetings or events: open houses, community charrettes, city council meetings, planning commission meetings, tables or booths at farmer's markets or other community events, door-to-door solicitation, walk or bike audits, etc. - How the meetings or events were noticed: local newspapers, agency websites, radio announcements, social media posts on Facebook, Twitter, Instagram, etc., school parent group meetings, places of worship, local publications in other languages, flyers, etc. - How the meetings or events were documented: Meeting sign-in sheets, meeting notes, virtual participant lists, virtual chat logs, letters of support, photos, etc. - Where the meetings or events took place: Virtual meeting platforms, schools, community centers, city hall, parks or other outdoor locations to accommodate safe in-person gathering and social distancing, etc. - The accessibility of the meetings or events: accessible by public transportation, translation services provided, child care provided, time of day the meetings or events were held that best meet the needs of the community, virtual accessibility features such as captioning and interpretation, food provided, etc. - The stakeholders' involvement in the decision-making body: technical advisory committee, citizens' advisory committee, etc. - Other methods used to engage and obtain input from the community, such as crowdsourcing maps and surveys.

-- The level of expected planning for a program is directly connected to the magnitude and complexity of the proposed activities and to the impacts on the overall transportation network. - Programs with larger scopes and costs should demonstrate a more extensive planning process. - Points will be awarded based on the extent that the relevant stakeholders were engaged in the development of the program and the level of community outreach and meeting/event accessibility. - Applicants have faced unprecedented community engagement challenges due to COVID-19.
-Evaluators should consider the strategies that applicants used to overcome these challenges and any unique challenges related to community context (e.g., lack of reliable broadband, higher levels of COVID-19 infections, etc.) when evaluating this question.
-However, the level of community engagement should still be appropriate for the magnitude and complexity of the non-infrastructure program.
+The level of expected planning for a program is directly connected to the magnitude and complexity of the proposed activities and to the impacts on the overall transportation network.

+- Programs with larger scopes and costs should demonstrate a more extensive planning process. - Points will be awarded based on the extent that the relevant stakeholders were engaged in the development of the program and the level of community outreach and meeting/event accessibility. - Evaluators should consider strategies that applicants used to overcome unique community challenges (e.g., recent natural disasters, continued impacts from COVID-19, etc.) when evaluating this question.
+However, the level of community engagement should still be appropriate for the magnitude and complexity of the project.